Domestic workers to get provident fund

-Cape Town - The labour department will establish provident funds for domestic and farm workers by March next year, according to budget documents tabled by Finance Minister Pravin Gordhan
+Cape Town - The labour department will establish provident funds for domestic and farm workers by March next year, according to budget documents tabled by Finance Minister Pravin Gordhan on Wednesday.

 It will also look at a medical aid scheme for the private security sector.